Lexdysic/categorical-sectional/readme.md

 Value  | Description
 ------ | ------------------------------------------------------------------------------------------------
+ws281x | Use WS281X based light strands
 ws2801 | Use WS2801 based light strands like those from AdaFruit pwm    | Use pulse width modulation based LEDs.
 This can have their colors changed more than normal LEDs. led    | Use standard LEDs that have a positive wire for each color and a common ground.

 #### pixel_count

-If you are using ws2801 based LEDs then you may need to change "pixel_count".
-Each strand will come with a numbe rof LEDs.
+If you are using ws281x based LEDs then you may need to change "pixel_count".
+Each strand will come with a number of LEDs.
 You you are using a single strand, then set this number to that count.
 If you have combined strands, then set the total number of lights.

+#### gpio_pin

+WS281x based LEDs have a single signal pin for all communication to the strand, this is the signal pin, by default 18.

 #### spi_device and spi_port